Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 ### Parenting, distributed authority, and NetworkObject redistribution

-Parenting within a distributed authority network topology follows the same rules as outlined above with the minor exception that you can exchange any references to "server" with "authority".
+Parenting within a [distributed authority](../terms-concepts/distributed-authority.md) network topology follows the same rules as outlined above, with the exception that you can change any references to the server with references to authority.

 #### Rules Adjustments:
   - Whoever has authority of a `NewtworkObject` can control its parenting.
   - You can parent under mixed authority.
 This means Client-B can parent a `NetworkObject` it has authority over under another `NetworkObject` that Client-A has authority over.